-- An EMF model for manipulating Eclipse preferences.
+- An Eclipse EMF model for manipulating Eclipse Platform preferences.

-- An EMF model for specifying predicate-based logical sets of projects.
+- An Eclipse EMF model for specifying predicate-based logical sets of projects.

-- An EMF model for enforcing profiles of project-specific settings (driven by the predicates model).
+- An Eclipse EMF model for enforcing profiles of project-specific settings (driven by the predicates model).

-- An EMF model for inducing dynamic working sets (driven by the predicates model).
+- An Eclipse EMF model for inducing dynamic working sets (driven by the predicates model).

-- An EMF model for managing modular PDE target platforms (based on composable targlets).
+- An Eclipse EMF model for managing modular PDE target platforms (based on composable targlets).

-- An EMF model for describing IDE configurations.
+- An Eclipse EMF model for describing IDE configurations.

 Based on these building blocks Oomph initially provides the following tools: